Hair Loss: How to reverse it?

 This viscous oil is full of omega fatty acids such as omega-6 and omega-9 that help moisturize the scalp and stimulate blood circulation.
 In English, castor oil helps promote healthy hair growth.
-I read that its regular use can boost hair growth by three times the regular rate.
-I’m going to need to try and check the accuracy of this information.
+According to Google, its regular use can boost hair growth by three times the normal rate.
+Well, I guess I will have to test this one myself.

 - It provides conditioning that improves the flexibility of the hair fiber.
 It has antimicrobial properties, which are useful to fight off bacteria or any fungus growth.
 I think the most important thing to know about castor oil is that it will make your hair feel and look thicker.

 - There is still no scientific evidence that assures castor oil is effective for hair growth.

 - Castor oil penetrates easily and goes to our blood system through the scalp, which could cause some adverse side effects.
 It is not suitable for pregnant women or people with chronic diseases.